longmho/Transfer_Learning_and_Seisbench/README.md

 ### Installation
 Clone this Github repository:
 `git clone https://github.com/longmho/Ho_etal_2024.git`
+### Download the waveform data
+Waveform data for the three initial catalogs (MF, ML, IN) and their associated metadata can be downloaded at:

 ### Preprocess the data
 Split the data into training, testing, and validation sets can be found at:
 ```